unrelentingfox/google-machine-learning-notes/README.md

 * **training set** - a subset to train a model.
 * **test set** - a subset to test the model.

-The following three basic assumptions guide generalization:
+### The three basic assumptions of generalization:
-* We draw examples independently and identically (i.i.d) at random from the distribution.
+1. We draw examples independently and identically (i.i.d) at random from the distribution.
 In other words, examples don't influence each other.
 (An alternate explanation: i.i.d. is a way of referring to the randomness of variables.)
-* The distribution is stationary; that is the distribution doesn't change within the data set.
+2. The distribution is stationary; that is the distribution doesn't change within the data set.
-* We draw examples from partitions from the same distribution.
+3. We draw examples from partitions from the same distribution.

 **Overfit Model** - When a training model becomes too complex and to specific to the training set that it is no longer effective at generalizing new data that has not been seen before.